A medal with open elements really stands out. There are many ways imaginable to design a medal with open elements. Below you will find some examples.

 Open elements and logo

 It is often nice to open up elements of your own logo in the medal.
-Sometimes events choose to include their name in the medal.
+Sometimes events choose to include their name in the event medals.
 The letters can then be opened up.
 For an anniversary edition of your event, the numbers, for example 5 or 25, are often opened up.
 In the same way it is possible to open up the number of the distance, for example 5 or 10 km.

 Open elements and ribbon